JSBmanD/docs/pages/deep-linked-ads/doubleclick-mobile-tracking.md

 Track your **[Doubleclick](https://doubleclick.com)** campaigns using Branch's Universal Ads product.
 Branch's Ad Product will enable you to update your Doubleclick Campaign Manager (DCM) campaigns with deep links that send data back to Doubleclick's servers.

-!!! info
+[block:callout]
+{
+  "type": "info",
+  "title": "Doubleclick Complete Coverage,
-	DoubleClick supports tracking links, and is also a self-attributing network with limited data in the response.
+  "body": "DoubleClick supports tracking links, and is also a self-attributing network with limited data in the response.
 Follow the relevant setup guide for the behavior you would like to see.
 Where possible, we recommend setting up *both* implementations for complete coverage, so data appears in Branch, the ad partner, and DoubleClick.

 	Setup 1: You can see conversion data in *DoubleClick Campaign Manager* without using any tracking links by setting up Floodlight tags.
 DoubleClick will be notified of all conversions.

 	Setup 2: You can see conversion data in the *Branch* dashboard by using tracking links for the ad network you are running ads with.
-Postbacks will be sent to the ad network.
+Postbacks will be sent to the ad network."
+}
+[/block]

 ## Setup 1: Seeing data in DoubleClick